ibm-messaging/connectivity-pack-kafka-connectors/ibm-connectivity-pack/README.md

 ### Configuring your mTLS

-The Helm chart supports both mTLS and TLS via `certificate.MTLSenable` option:
+The Helm chart supports both mTLS and TLS through `certificate.MTLSenable`:

 **mTLS Enabled:** Certificates are generated and stored in a Kubernetes secret.
 To regenerate certificates, set `certificate.generate` to `true`.